kubesphere-retired/ks-website/blog/advanced-2.0/en/canary-release.md

 ![](https://pek3b.qingstor.com/kubesphere-docs/png/20190718163639.png)

 2.5.
-Click **Create** when you've completed configuration, then you're able to see
+Click **Create** when you've completed configuration, then you're able to see the `canary-release` has been created successfully.

 ![](https://pek3b.qingstor.com/kubesphere-docs/png/20190718164216.png)